manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 ## Configuring Manticore Search with Docker

-If you want to run Manticore with your custom config containing tables definition you will need to mount the configuration to the instance:
+If you want to run Manticore with a custom configuration that includes table definitions, you will need to mount the configuration to the instance:

 ```bash
 docker run -e EXTRA=1 --name manticore -v $(pwd)/manticore.conf:/etc/manticoresearch/manticore.conf -v $(pwd)/data/:/var/lib/manticore -p 127.0.0.1:9306:9306 -d manticoresearch/manticore